 Our Own White Brick House

 Affiliate links may be used at no cost to you.
 I hope you find the information helpful.

 See that center part with no shutters?
-That is the white painted brick I dreamed about and eventually got on our house.
+That is the white painted brick I dreamed about and eventually got on this house.
 I went back and forth on shutters for those four windows because I thought they were so pretty – especially the color – but I didn’t want anything covering up that brick.
 I only had so much pretty brick and it broke my heart to put anything over it!

 Our foundation is white painted brick as well.